akapet00/pspd-autodetect/README.md

 res = pspd.get_results()
 ```

+## Reproduce the results

 ### Experiments

-To reproduce the results go to `playground` directory
+To reproduce the results go to [`playground`](https://github.com/akapet00/pspd-autodetect/tree/main/playground) directory
 ```bash
 cd playground
 ```

 #### Input data

-The input data are available in the `input` directory.
+The input data are available in the [`input`](https://github.com/akapet00/pspd-autodetect/tree/main/playground/input) directory.
 Five Bash scripts are available in it.
-These scripts contain the commands for running Python files inside the `python` directory.
+These scripts contain the commands for running Python files inside the [`python`](https://github.com/akapet00/pspd-autodetect/tree/main/playground/input/python) directory.
 These files are used in order to obtain the following input data:
-* `head.xyz` - original point cloud sampled on the surface of the realistic head model, in meters
+* `head.xyz` - original point cloud sampled on the surface of the realistic head model, in meters,
-* `head.scaled.xyz` - scaled version of the original point cloud, in centimeters
+* `head.scaled.xyz` - scaled version of the original point cloud, in centimeters,
-* `head.scaled.normals` - estimated surface normals on the scaled point cloud
+* `head.scaled.normals` - estimated surface normals on the scaled point cloud,
-* `head.scaled.off` - triangle mesh representing the reconstructed surface
+* `head.scaled.off` - triangle mesh representing the reconstructed surface,
-* `head.scaled.iso.off` - remashed surface
+* `head.scaled.iso.off` - remashed surface and
-* `head.scaled.iso.watertight.off` - watertight remashed surface
+* `head.scaled.iso.watertight.off` - watertight remashed surface.

 #### Executables

-To get the gist of how the code actually works, try playing with the code available in the `tutorial.ipynb` notebook.
+To get the gist of how the code actually works, try playing with the code available in the [`tutorial.ipynb`](https://github.com/akapet00/pspd-autodetect/blob/main/tutorial.ipynb) notebook.

-Within `playground` there are various Python files available.
-The main file is `experiment_single_source.py`, where the power density is evaluated in a Gaussian pattern over the head surface.
+Within [`playground`](https://github.com/akapet00/pspd-autodetect/tree/main/playground), there are various Python files available.
+The main file is [`experiment_single_source.py`](https://github.com/akapet00/pspd-autodetect/blob/main/playground/experiment_single_source.py), where the power density is evaluated in a Gaussian pattern over the head surface.
 Furthermore, the peak spatial-average power density detection algorithm is used to find the worst-case exposure scenario considering a 4 squared centimeters averaging area (as defined in the ICNIRP guidelines for limiting exposure to electromagnetic fields up to 300 GHz and IEEE standard for safety levels with respect to human exposure to electric, magnetic, and electromagnetic fields).
-All results are pickled and stored inside the `output` directory.
+All results are pickled and stored inside the [`output`](https://github.com/akapet00/pspd-autodetect/tree/main/playground/output) directory.

 Python files whose name start with `figure_` are used to generate a (part of the) figure provided in the paper.
 Running these files is as simple as: